Texas walk in tubs: guidance for seniors, caregivers, and contractors β€” statewide coverage.

 Practical usability

 Caregiving is already demanding.
-Therefore, you want a layout that supports predictable entry, easy rinse, and less awkward movement.
-When the bathroom works better, the whole day often feels calmer.
+You want a layout that supports predictable entry, easy rinse, and less awkward movement.
+When the bathroom works better, the whole day often feels calmer β€” for both the caregiver and the person being cared for.

 For contractors